Here it is. The moment you’ve been waiting for your whole life… …Photoshop preferences settings!

 This will also reset your color settings, custom keyboard shortcuts, and custom workspaces.

-Be sure to save everything prior to resetting your Photoshop preferences.
+Be sure to save everything before resetting the Photoshop preferences.
 Learn more here.

 Preferences > General